Dvinosaurus: Post-cranial elements

 It is known that Dvinosaurus featured a highly ossified branchial skeleton just posterior to the skull that would have provided support for 4 pairs of gills.
 Although gills were once considered as external, later study shows that are more likely to be internal gills like fish have.
 Additionally, Dvinosaurus had a long vertebral column (pre-sacral vertebral count of 28) with short, thick ribs reminiscent of those found in Amphibia.
 Its vertebrae also featured hemal arches.
 Its vertebrae were rhachitomous with an enlarged intercentrum and small, paired pleurocentra.
 The bones of its forelimbs and hindlimbs are short, stout, and display several characteristics of aquatic organisms such as incomplete ossification and flattening of limb bones.
 Finally, prominent spinous processes found in the more caudal vertebrae indicate that Dvinosaurus possessed a powerful tail that, in combination with its short, muscular limbs, could propel it rapidly toward its prey.

 Variation amongst species

 There is, of course, a degree of variation on this description amongst species within this genus.
 Most distinctions between species arise in the form of minor modifications in jaw structure, but some differences are more easily noted.
-In D. egregious the loss of tooth rows on the coranoids and different positioning of palatal canines distinguishes this species from Amalitskii's D. primus.
+In D. egregious the loss of tooth rows on the coracoids and different positioning of palatal canines distinguishes this species from Amalitskii's D. primus.
 In D. purlensis, variation is seen in the vertebral column with the fusion of the hypocentrum and pleurocentrum.
 The most recently described species, D. campbelli is distinguished by the addition of a long interchoanal tooth row and distinct modifications to the bones of its forelimbs.
 It is also the largest of the species within the genus, with a measured skull length of 26 cm in contrast to a maximal length of 19.6 cm in D. primus.